hunterjsb/zed-planetscale-mcp/README.md

 }
 ```

+4. Restart Zed for the changes to take effect.

 ## Usage

-Once installed, you can use the `/ps` slash command in Zed to run PlanetScale database operations.
+Once installed, you can use PlanetScale-related commands in Zed's AI assistant.
+The exact commands available will depend on what the PlanetScale MCP server supports, but typically include:

+- Listing databases
+- Listing branches
+- Getting database schemas
+- Running queries

-## Development
+## How it Works

-This extension is written in Rust and follows the Zed extension model for context servers.
-It uses the Model Context Protocol (MCP) to communicate with the PlanetScale API.
+This extension leverages the built-in MCP server in the PlanetScale CLI by running `pscale mcp server` and connecting it to Zed's context server system.
+The MCP server provides functionality for interacting with PlanetScale databases, and Zed's AI assistant can use this to execute commands on your behalf.

 ## License